Dukhan: Climate

+The following is climate data for Dukhan obtained from the Qatar Statistics Authority.
+Dukhan has a hot arid climate (Koppen: BWh).

 Visitor attractions

 Dukhan Souq, a 25.6 sqm marketplace, is located near the Khatiya area.
 It houses numerous shops and restaurants, a bank, a pharmacy and a Q-Post office.

 Historic landmarks

-Al Khotba Mosque, erected in 1942, is one of the oldest mosques in Dukhan.
-Its creation was planned shortly after the oil camp was established.
-It is noted for its unique decorative elements.
+Al Khotba Mosque, erected in 1942, is one of the oldest mosques in the region.
+Planned shortly after the oil camp was established, it is noted for its unique decorative elements.
 The minaret, situated in the north-east section, lies on a square base and is barrel-shaped.
 An outdoor prayer area is accessible through six pathways in the courtyard, while the prayer hall has three entrances leading from the outdoor area.

 Recreational facilities

 Dukhan is served by several recreational facilities.
-One of the oldest recreation clubs in the city is Dukhan Recreation Club (DRC), formerly known as Dukhan Fields Club until 1988.
+One of the oldest recreation clubs in the city is Dukhan Recreation Club (DRC), known as Dukhan Fields Club until 1988.
 It has a swimming centre, a garden, a conference centre, a library, a sports lounge, and an indoor stadium.
-It plays host to several community functions, such as the yearly Dukhan Women's Association handicraft exhibition, school events and sports events.
+It hosts several community functions, such as the yearly Dukhan Women's Association handicraft exhibition, school events and sports events.

 Jinan Recreation Club serves the city as a multi-recreational facility.
 It contains a library, a party hall, numerous sports facilities, and a cinema.

 A fitness club exists in the city, but it is exclusive to QatarEnergy employees.
 Facilities are gender-segregated.

 There is a water sports club in the community called Dukhan Water Sports (previously known as Dukhan Sailing Club).
 It was formed in the 1960s, and currently offers services such as powerboat sports, jet skiing and windsurfing.
 Events hosted by the club include an annual sailing regatta and an annual raft race.
 Dukhan also has a golf club; its facilities include a practice range, a lounge and a club house.

 Dukhan Cinema opened in 1982.
-It has a 620-seating capacity and features four weekly multilingual shows.
-It also facilitates community functions and drama classes for Dukhan English School.
+It has a seating capacity of 620 and features four weekly multilingual shows.
+It also facilitates community functions and drama classes for the Dukhan English School.